emqx/cloud-docs/en_US/data_integration/azure_blob_storage.md

 mqttx pub -i emqx_c -t t/1 -m '{ "msg": "Hello Azure" }'
 ```

-2. After sending a few messages, access the Azure Portal to view the uploaded objects in the `iot-data` container.

-   Login to the [Azure portal](https://portal.azure.com/), navigate to the storage account, and open the `iot-data` container.
+2. After sending a few messages, log in to the [Azure portal](https://portal.azure.com/), navigate to the storage account, and open the `iot-data` container.
 You should see the uploaded objects in the container.

-3. Check the runtime data in the console.
+3. Check the runtime data in the EMQX Platform Console.
 Click on the rule ID in the rules list, and you can view the statistics of the rule and all actions under this rule on the runtime statistics page.